Hamster in a dream sitting in cupped hands with tiny dark eyes looking up trustingly

 Small pets in dreams are always an encounter with what is quiet and unassuming.
 With what doesn’t shout, doesn’t demand loudly — but needs.
 With what has trusted itself to you without words.
 With that part of your life that is easy to miss in the noise of larger things — and which does not stop being alive and important just because you missed it.

-Your unconscious knows how to speak with you — it simply needs your permission.
 Let the small pet from your dream remind you: what matters most sometimes fits in the palm of a hand.

 Other Dream Meanings